Label-Consistent Dataset Distillation with Detector-Guided Refinement: Experiments

 \subsection{Results}

 We compare our method against several representative dataset distillation approaches.
 For ImageNette, the the baselines include non-generative methods such as DM \cite{zhao2020dataset}, IDC-1 \cite{kim2022dataset}, Herding \cite{welling2009herding}, and K-Center \cite{sener2017active}, as well as generative methods, including Minimax \cite{gu2024efficient}, $\text{D}^4\text{M}$ \cite{su2024d}, GLaD \cite{cazenavette2023glad}, and DiT \cite{gu2024efficient,peebles2023scalable}.
 For CIFAR-10, we compare our approach against decoupled distillation baselines, including SRe$^2$L \cite{yin2023squeeze} and RDED \cite{sun2024rded}, in addition to the generative method $\text{D}^4\text{M}$ \cite{su2024d}.
+Random denotes a simple baseline that randomly samples IPC images per class directly from the source dataset without any distillation.
 We report the mean and standard deviation of Top-1 accuracy over three independent trials.
 All experiments are conducted under identical conditions to ensure fair comparison.
 Minimax results are reproduced using its publicly available code.